-So here is my list of the 5 Best Tennis Rackets
+So here is my list of the top 5 tennis rackets

 1. Wilson Junior US Open Tennis Racquet

-These rackets feature Wilson logo painted in red on the strings and throat.
+It feature Wilson logo painted in red on the strings and throat.
 The frame edges have prints of sizes in inches.
 It also has a US Open printed on top of the racquet head.
 While using, this racket does not feel too heavy, hard, or long.
 It weighs 6.6 ounces, which means it is lightweight and easy to swing.
-If your child is learning to play tennis, then this is the best racket to start with as it is designed in such a way that they can feel the swinging and ball hitting the racket.
+If your child is learning to play tennis, then this is good to start with as it is designed in such a way that they can feel the swinging and ball hitting the racket.
 The string pattern is standard; therefore, it is not designed for spin or power play.
-Overall, this is the best racket for beginners in kids as mentioned in the name of the racket.
+Overall, this is the perfect choice for beginners in kids as mentioned in the name of the racket.

 2. HEAD Ti.S6 Strung Tennis Racquet (4-3/8), Strung

-The Head Ti.S6 Tennis Racquets are lightweight racquets with a titanium frame.
+HEAD Ti.S6 Strung Tennis Racquet is lightweight racquets with a titanium frame.
 These rackets are ideal for beginners.
 Comparing to Wilson US Open Junior Rackets, these are pricey and have extra technology that is great for all-court players.
-The racket is made by a combination of graphite and titanium.
+It made by a combination of graphite and titanium.
 The ultra-strong titanium adds to the creation of lightweight yet sturdy rackets while graphite enhances its durability and feel.
 The head size of this racket is 115 square inches, thus making it the most forgiving racket available in the market today.
 Along with the larger head size, it is 1-inch head heavy.
 This means the weight of the racket is unevenly distributed with a head weighing more.

 The weight of the racket is 8 oz while still managing to maintain stiff construction that results in the delivery of powerful shots.
 The string pattern used in this is 16 X 9.
-This racket is extra-long with a length of 27 3/4″.
+It is extra-long with a length of 27 3/4″.
 This adds to the advantage of beginners as it gives the perfect reach and power needed for them.
-Although this rackets best suited for all-court players who deliver compact to medium shots with lots of spins, the racket can work smoothly in most styles of play.
+Although this rackets best suited for all-court players who deliver compact to medium shots with lots of spins, it can work smoothly in most styles of play.

 3. Wilson Hyper Hammer 5.3 Strung Tennis Racket